Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 JACK WEST (1922-2010)

-West was born in Illinois and served in the US Navy during WWII then attended Yale in Architecture, graduating in 1949.
+West was born in Galesburg IL, served in the US Navy during WWII, then attended Yale in Architecture, graduating in 1949.
 After practicing briefly in California, he moved to Sarasota FL and worked for Ralph Twitchell and Paul Rudolph.
 In 1951 West opened his own firm, then from 1953 to 1954 he formed a partnership with Ralph Twitchell, then from 1956 to 1960 a partnership with Elizabeth Boylston Waters.
 She was more interested in part time work, which West was not, so in 1965 he joined Rolland W. Seller and in 1966 partnered with engineer Al Conyers to create the firm of West and Conyers/Architects and Engineers, which lasted into the 1990s.
-West's commissions included governmental, educational, religious, and commercial buildings.
-Some examples include a late 1950s remodel of the Tampa Courthouse, the Nokomis Beach Pavilion (1954), the First Christian Church in Sarasota (1960, destroyed), the Sarasota City Hall, the Bayshore Gardens Branch of First Federal Savings and Loan in Bradenton (1974, destroyed).
-He is the author of The Lives of an Architect.
+West's commissions included a late 1950s remodel of the Tampa Courthouse, the Nokomis Beach Pavilion (1954), the First Christian Church in Sarasota (1960, destroyed), the Sarasota City Hall, the Bayshore Gardens Branch of First Federal Savings and Loan in Bradenton (1974, destroyed).
+He is the author of the 1988 book The Lives of an Architect.

 1952 - 1833 North Lake Shore Drive, Sarasota FL.
 Expanded in 2001 by West.
 Sold in 2017 to Heather Cooper.